youpin-city/youpin-api/README.md

 In the end, we will use https://github.com/apidoc/apidoc to host api documentation.
 This is just temporary for a small collaboration.

+All routing that do insert/update  would need APIKEY:SECRET.
+Please ask @parnurzeal to give you one.

 ### Pin
 * `GET` /pins
 ```bash